 - Classroom space - Limited group size and sufficient time.
-Typically one class will spend 60 to 120 minutes on a lab (without doing other activities in that time), which may occur over a two-day period. - Extra funding for lab materials and staff time.
+Typically one class will spend 60 to 120 minutes on a lab (without doing other activities in that time), which can be scheduled over a two-day period. - Extra funding for lab materials and staff time.